How Much Hotter Are The Oceans? The Answer Begins With A Bucket

 The underlying problem Chan and Huybers were dealing with is that different countries used buckets made of different materials, in different sizes, on different lengths of rope — all things that could change a temperature reading.

-For example, the water in a mid-size canvas bucket can lose up to 0.5 degree Celsius over the course of just a couple minutes, says Chan.
+For example, the water in a midsize canvas bucket can lose up to 0.5 degree Celsius over the course of just a couple of minutes, says Chan.

 "Half a degree doesn't sound like a big deal, right?
-However if you look at the whole global warming, it's only, like, 1 degree," Chan explains.
+However, if you look at the whole global warming, it's only, like, 1 degree," Chan explains.
 "Every 0.1 degree matters a lot."

 Loading...

-He and Huybers set out to find and correct those tiny errors and biases within a massive database of historical sea surface temperature measurements maintained by researchers at the National Oceanography Centre in the United Kingdom.
+He and Huybers set out to find and correct those tiny errors and biases within a massive database of historical sea surface temperature measurements maintained by the National Oceanic and Atmospheric Administration, with the help of researchers at the National Oceanography Centre in the United Kingdom.

 The database has millions of entries from more than 100 sources, including Japanese whaling ships, Dutch naval vessels and a Norwegian Antarctic fleet.
-It's difficult figure out how reliable any given measurement is.
+It's difficult to figure out how reliable any given measurement is.

-"This is like if someone left you all their receipts that they had ever spent during their lives, and you were trying to piece together what they had been doing," says Huybers.
+"This is like if someone left you all their receipts that they had ever spent during their lives, and you were trying to piece together what they had been doing," Huybers says.

 "It's a big data problem," says Chan, a "statistical nightmare."